Thunderbell-dev/Thunderbell-dev.github.io/pages/news/articles/doodles.md

 teaser: Our Discord server is up and running, but we need your help to make it shine! ✨ We're looking for some creative logo and banner doodles that temporarily represent our community till we are settled in. 🎨 We want to see your creative ideas! 🖌️
 ---

+Hey all :PinkiePaw: :Help:

-Our Discord server is up and running, but we need your help to make it shine! ✨
+Our Discord server is up and running, but we need your help to make it shine! :Daze:
-We're looking for some creative logo and banner **doodles** that temporarily represent our community till we are settled in. 🎨
+We're looking for some creative logo and banner **doodles** that **temporary** represents our community till we are settled in.
-We want to see your creative ideas! 🖌️
+We want to see your creative ideas! :Hanw:

-**What We're Looking For:**
+**What We're Looking For:** :Scheme:

-- Something that reflects our community's personality and style 🌟
+- Something that reflects our community's personality and style
-- Perhaps integrate a Cat with yarnball 🧶😸
+- Perhaps integrate a Cat with yarnball  :yarn: :Beggar:
-- It should be simple that'll look great even small 🖼️💫
+- It should be simple that'll look great even small :UrWelcome:

-**How to Submit:**
+**How to Submit:** :Thinker:

-- Send us your **doodles** as a PNG in the Discord thread 📎
+- Send us your **doodles** as an PNG in the following thread :Idea:

-Let's make our server stand out with your amazing artwork! 🚀🎉
+Let's make our server stand out with your amazing artwork! :Hype: